Kotlin/dataframe/docs/StardustDocs/topics/operations.md

 <!---IMPORT org.jetbrains.kotlinx.dataframe.samples.api.Modify-->

 Data transformation pipeline usually consists of several modification operations, such as filtering, sorting, grouping, pivoting, adding/removing columns etc.
-DataFrame API is designed in functional style so that the whole processing pipeline can be represented as a single statement with a sequential chain of operations.
+The Kotlin DataFrame API is designed in functional style so that the whole processing pipeline can be represented as a single statement with a sequential chain of operations.
-`DataFrame` object is immutable and all operations return a new [`DataFrame`](DataFrame.md) instance reusing underlying data structures as much as possible.
+[`DataFrame`](DataFrame.md) object is immutable and all operations return a new [`DataFrame`](DataFrame.md) instance reusing underlying data structures as much as possible.

 <!---FUN multiCallOperations-->